cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 The analogous steps would be as follows.

-1. A [`ServiceInstance`](basic.md#sfserviceinstance) is created in the `kube-apiserver` of the Service Fabrik inter-operator.
+1. A [`SFServiceInstance`](basic.md#sfserviceinstance) is created in the `kube-apiserver` of the Service Fabrik inter-operator.
 Typically, this would be the eventual result of a [`provision`](basic.md#provision) call to the [Service Fabrik Broker](basic.md#service-fabrik-broker), which, in its turn, would be an eventual result of a `provision` call to the [Service Manager](https://github.com/Peripli/service-manager).
-1. A `ServiceInstance` scheduler detects that there is a new `ServiceInstance` that needs to be scheduled, inspects the resource requirements of the `ServiceInstance` and tries to identify the right Kubernetes cluster where the `ServiceInstance` can be scheduled.
+1. A `SFServiceInstance` scheduler detects that there is a new `SFServiceInstance` that needs to be scheduled, inspects the resource requirements of the `SFServiceInstance` and tries to identify the right Kubernetes cluster where the `SFServiceInstance` can be scheduled.
-The `ServiceInstance` scheduler updates the `ServiceInstance` specification with the information about the Kubernetes cluster where the `ServiceInstance` is to be scheduled.
+The `SFServiceInstance` scheduler updates the `SFServiceInstance` specification with the information about the Kubernetes cluster where the `SFServiceInstance` is to be scheduled.
-1. The [Service Fabrik inter-operator](basic.md#service-fabrik-inter-operator) provisions the `ServiceInstance` in the specified Kubernetes cluster.
+1. The [Service Fabrik inter-operator](basic.md#service-fabrik-inter-operator) provisions the `SFServiceInstance` in the specified Kubernetes cluster.

 These steps can be depicted as shown below.

 ![Service Instance Scheduling Control-flow](images/serviceinstance-scheduling.png)

 There main advantages of this approach are as follows.
-* The scheduling decision is captured explicitly in the `ServiceInstance` resource itself.
+* The scheduling decision is captured explicitly in the `SFServiceInstance` resource itself.
-  * All the information about the `ServiceInstance` is located in the resource itself.
+  * All the information about the `SFServiceInstance` is located in the resource itself.
   This makes it possible to implement the rescheduling of `ServiceInstances` to some other Kubernetes cluster in the future.
-* The complexity of the decision-making process for picking the most suitable Kubernetes cluster is completely decoupled from the more mundane matter of actually provisioning the `ServiceInstance` once the suitable Kubernetes cluster been selected.
+* The complexity of the decision-making process for picking the most suitable Kubernetes cluster is completely decoupled from the more mundane matter of actually provisioning the `SFServiceInstance` once the suitable Kubernetes cluster been selected.
 * Schedulers are decoupled from the vagaries of actual details of provisioning of `serviceinstances`.
 They can be simpler and can concentrate only on the details about the scheduling algorithm.
 This makes writing custom schedulers easier.